Skip to main content

 From Daramdin to Helen, how has life changed?

 It isn’t much different from the real journey from Daramdin to Gangtok.
-Some green forests, Paddy fields, cascading waterfalls, rivers, smooth highways, and some bumpy roads in between.
-So in every journey, the view, time, and place constantly change.
-With that change comes experience and with that experience comes change.
-Life is still the same, thoughts and views are different now.
+Some green forests, Paddy fields, cascading waterfalls, rivers, smooth highways, and bumpy roads.
+So, the view, time, and place constantly change in every journey.
+With that change comes experience, and with that experience comes change.
+Life is still the same; thoughts and views are different now.

-The only expectation I have is that those who wish to watch our film will find a way to watch it and I wish that everyone watch it.
+My only expectation is that those who wish to watch our film will find a way to do so, and I wish that everyone watched it.

 Why Helen, what is it in a name?